 • Offer help to stabilise, strengthen and align the student’s extension rather than asking them to pull back out of it (or not to go so far).
 This way you are offering them something more rather than taking something away.
 Most students will be responsive to this approach.

-• Be aware that for all sorts of reasons, hypermobile people do need to stretch.
-We all do.
+• Be aware that for all sorts of reasons, hypermobile people do need to stretch – selectively and in a sensible way.
 Unstressed tissues are degenerating tissues, and many hypermobile people have some muscles in a state of chronic contraction.

-• Be aware that in people with the, less common, vascular type of EDS the blood vessels, gut wall and uterus are very fragile and at risk of rupture (which may be life-threatening).
-Prevention of trauma to the skin (eg bruising) is very important.
+• Be aware that in people with the, less common, vascular type of Ehlers-Danlos, the blood vessels, gut wall and uterus are fragile and at risk of rupture (which may be life-threatening).
+Prevention of trauma to the skin (eg bruising) is important.
 A person with vascular EDS may need to pad vulnerable areas of their body and avoid any postures that might cause them to fall.
-Be very careful of their skin if you make any physical adjustments.
+Be careful of their skin if you make any physical adjustments.

 • If your student is an experienced yogi, by all means offer suggestions for change, but be mindful not to sweep in and reconfigure their practice for them.
 Remember that the practice is the student’s.
 Because of the proprioceptive deficits involved in hypermobility, most hypermobile people receive limited information about where they are in space and where their body ends.
 As a result, control over their own body may be an issue for them and they may feel threatened by any suggestion that you are trying to take over.
 If your student appears resistant to your suggestions, consider this as a possibility and explore how you could work with them more collaboratively.
 A style that supports what they already know and adds value to how they already practise will generally be well received.
 Be aware, too, that hypermobility sometimes attracts a surfeit of technical imput.
 You may or may not be giving the experienced student something new.
 Enquire and offer rather than impose.

-In general, hypermobile students try really, really hard, love working with their body and are a joy to teach.
-Trust your instincts, and honour and enjoy this opportunity to explore together.
+In general, hypermobile students try really, really hard, love working with their body, bring great sensitivity and highly creative ways of apprehending and describing their physical experience, and are a joy to teach.
+Trust your instincts, honour the unique embodiment of your student, and enjoy this opportunity to explore together.